-Back to School time is a very exciting time for the entire family, and that includes Fido.
-After long summer days spent playing with the kids outside, your dog is about to transition to longer periods alone and inside.
-Schedule changes can be stressful for dogs, but you can help your dog adjust to new routines and changes in daily activities.
+When the kids go back to school, it’s a very exciting time for the entire family, and that includes Fluffy.
+After long summer days spent playing with the kids outside and enjoying a home full of people, your dog is about to transition to longer periods alone and inside.
+Schedule changes can be stressful for your dog, but you can help your dog adjust to new routines and changes in daily activities.
 Try some of these strategies to help your dog cope:

-Before school starts, begin introducing your dog to the upcoming changes in schedule.
-Get up early with Fido and take him out for a rigorous walk.
+Before school begins, start introducing your dog to the upcoming changes in schedule.
+Get up early with Fluffy and take him out for a rigorous walk.
 Accustom your dog to some of the activities you might use to keep him occupied when you won’t be home, and if you plan to use a crate when you’re not at home, help your dog to acclimate before the first day of school.

 Plan Bathroom Time

 If you plan to leave your dog at home without a break during lunch, be sure that your dog has been trained to wait that long and is physically capable.
 Schedule exercise time and a long bathroom break in the morning before you leave and make sure that the first person home in the afternoon lets the dog out immediately.
 If you aren’t sure your dog can manage while you are gone, arrange for a pet sitter or dog walker to stop in midday.